 This Award recognizes and honors outstanding achievement in teaching, research, service or other contributions to undergraduate and/or graduate education by individuals who hold full-time (75 percent or higher) academic non-tenure track appointments.

 An award plaque and honorarium of $1,000 is presented at the Chancellor's State of the University Address in the Fall semester.

-Nominee must hold a full-time, academic, non-tenure track appointment and have at least five years of service to UMSL.
+Nominee must hold a full-time, academic, non-tenure track appointment at UMSL.

-Nominees must show evidence consistent with the priorities and goals outlined in the UMSL Strategic Plan, demonstrating accomplishment and excellence in one or more areas such as teaching, university or community service, research and scholarship, and other professional activity.
-Specific criteria are found by clicking on each area.
+Nominees must show evidence consistent with the priorities and goals outlined in the UMSL Strategic Plan, demonstrating accomplishment and excellence in teaching.

 The following criteria may be considered in preparing a nomination: